 NVS Volunteer Training

-If you are interested in volunteering at NVS, please contact NVS by calling Melany at 215.438.4410 or by filling out the volunteer information form below.
-Melany will help you recieve the training required for NVS direct service volunteers.
+If you are interested in volunteering at NVS, please contact NVS by calling NVS at 215-438-4410 or by filling out the volunteer information form below.
+We will help you receive the training required for NVS direct service volunteers.

-Volunteer Public Relations Assistant: Assists in promoting NVS through public relations and marketing including online and through social media sites such as Face Book and Twitter.
+Volunteer Public Relations Assistant: Assists in promoting NVS through public relations and marketing, including online and social media sites such as Facebook and Twitter.

-Must be at least 18 years old and have expertise in teh area of interest.
+Must be 18 years old and have expertise in the area of interest.

-Volunteer Court Advocate: Assists NVS Court Advocate at preliminary hearings on Monday, Tuesdays, and Thursdays at the Criminal Justice Center located at 13th and Filbert Street, Philadelphia.
+Volunteer Court Advocate: Assists NVS Court Advocate at preliminary hearings on Monday, Tuesdays, and Thursdays at the Criminal Justice Center at 13 th and Filbert Street, Philadelphia.
 The volunteer court advocate works directly with crime victims who attend preliminary hearings.
-Court begins promptly at 8:30 am and the volunteer court advocate is asked to arrive by 8:00 am.
+Court begins promptly at 8:30 am, and the volunteer court advocate is asked to arrive by 8:00 am.
 This opportunity requires a time commitment of three hours one morning a week at the Criminal Justice Center.

 Volunteer Victim Advocate: Assists NVS Victim Advocates in providing outreach, victims compensation assistance, and home visits, as needed, at the NVS office.
 The volunteer victim advocate works directly with crime victims.
-This opportunity requires a time commitment of at least four hours at least once a month during the hours of 8 am and 5 pm.
+This opportunity requires a time commitment of at least four hours at least once a month between 8 am and 5 pm.

-Training required for Direct Service Volunteers: During the first year, 40 hours of formal/ informal training are required and in each subsequent year ten hours of training is required.
-Formal training includes orientation, in-service, online trainings, and other defined educational opportunities, while informal would encompass reading, lectures, supervision, and site visits.
+Training required for Direct Service Volunteers: During the first year, 40 hours of formal/ informal training are required, and ten hours of training are required in each subsequent year.
+Formal training includes orientation, in-service, online training, and other defined educational opportunities, while informal would encompass reading, lectures, supervision, and site visits.

-Other requirements for Direct Service Volunteers: Must be at least 18 years old and obtain Pennsylvania Criminal History and Child Abuse Clearances.
+Other requirements for Direct Service Volunteers: Must be 18 years old and obtain Pennsylvania Criminal History and Child Abuse Clearances.